markuskimius/csvmagic/doc/csvcut.md

        csvcut extract columns and values from a comma-separated value (csv) file FILE.

    Options
-       -h, --help
-              Output a usage message and exit.
+       -d DELIM, --delim=DELIM
+              Use DELIM as the value delimiter, where DELIM may be 'p' for the pipe (|), 't' for the tab (\t), 'a' for the SOH (ASCII 1), or other string literal of one or more characters and Python string escape sequences.
+DELIM may include escape characters.
+By default the delimiter is guessed from the characters in the CSV_DELIMS environment variable.

        -f FIELDS, --fields=FIELDS
               FIELDS is a comma-separated list of columns or values to select from the csv file.
 See Selector Format below on how to select column(s) or value(s).

+       -m, --multitable
+              The file may contain more than one csv table, divided by an empty line.
+The second set of table is treated as though it were the start of a new csv file.

+       -v, --inverse
+              Extract non-matching fields only.

    Selector Format
        INT    An integer select the column by its number.
 The leftmost column is 1.